Somerset Patriots: Logos and uniforms

 The Somerset Patriots' official colors are navy blue, maroon, and silver.
 The primary logo depicts a Continental soldier in navy blue with white stars on his shoulder and maroon stripes flowing to his left, a reference to the U.S. flag.
 Centered below the soldier is the wordmark in navy blue underlined by a silver baseball bat outlined in navy blue.
 The word "Somerset" is centered above the wordmark in maroon.

 The Patriots wear caps and uniforms produced by New Era.
 The caps are navy blue throughout with the cap logo centered on the front.
 The cap logo consists of the Continental soldier's head outlined in white and maroon.
 The Patriots also have an alternate cap that has a navy blue crown with a maroon brim and button.
 The cap logo on the alternate cap consists of a scripted "S" in maroon with a white outline and the Patriot-head cap logo superimposed.
 The home jersey includes pinstripes and the "Patriots" wordmark centered across the front in navy blue and maroon.
-The away jersey resembles the New York Yankees' away jersey with the "Somerset" wordmark.
+The away jersey resembles the previous New York Yankees' away jersey with the "Somerset" wordmark.
 The belt, socks, and undershirt are navy blue.

-The Patriots' alternate jersey is navy blue.
-The "Patriots" wordmark is centered on the chest in maroon with a white outline, and a white star in the underscore.
+The Patriots' current alternate jersey is navy blue, it has the "Patriots" wordmark centered on the chest in grey with a white outline.
+The Patriots' previous alternate jersey was also navy blue, it had the "Patriots" wordmark centered on the chest in maroon with a white outline and a white star in the underscore.

+The Patriots have also played as the Jersey Diners for a couple of games during the 2024 season.
+In this alter-ego, the team wears a coffee mug emblem, and sports a cotton-candy blue uniform with hot pink accents.

 Radio and television

-All of the Patriots' games are broadcast on WCTC, as well as MiLB.TV with the voice of the Patriots, Steven Cusamano.
+All of the Patriots' games are broadcast on Fox Sports New Jersey, as well as MiLB.TV with the voice of the Patriots, Steven Cusumano.

 Mascots

 One of the Somerset Patriots' official mascots is an anthropomorphic dog named Sparkee.
 He wears the team's home uniform with white sneakers.
 The mascot debuted on July 11, 1998, at the Atlantic League's first All-Star Game at Bernie Robbins Stadium in Atlantic City.
 Sparkee's name refers to the Patriots' first manager, Sparky Lyle.
 The team also employs another character, a cat (according to Somerset Patriots staff (sometimes mistaken for a bear)) named Slider.
 After training with Sparkee for several months, he debuted in the 2007 season.
 Slider wears the Patriots' navy blue alternate jersey with gray pants.
 The team had a mascot named "TD" (after the stadium's sponsor) debuted in the June 30, 2010, game against the Camden Riversharks.
-Also, the team had a live mascot known as "General Admission" who wears the traditional uniform donned by those fighting for the colonies during the American Revolution complete with the three-cornered hat and musket.
+Also, the team had a live mascot known as "General Admission" who wore the traditional uniform donned by those fighting for the colonies during the American Revolution complete with the three-cornered hat and musket.